Amperity

 This lets Meta CAPI, GA4, TikTok, etc. receive enriched Amperity attributes on every event without each integration doing its own Amperity lookup.

-Context-sensitive personalization
+Context-sensitive personalisation

 Amperity can return different attribute values depending on the visitor’s current context (which product category they’re on, what’s in their cart, etc.).
 Enable it by: